php-ru/symfony-docs-ru/components/filesystem/lock_handler.rst

 .. deprecated:: 3.4

-    The ``LockHandler`` class was deprecated in Symfony 3.4 and it will be removed in Symfony 4.0.
+    The ``LockHandler`` class was deprecated in Symfony 3.4 and will be removed in Symfony 4.0.
 Use :ref:`SemaphoreStore <lock-store-semaphore>` or :ref:`FlockStore <lock-store-flock>` from the Lock component instead.